Catholic Church in Libya: History

 Christianity has been present in Libya since Roman times.
 Saint Francis of Assisi brought his faith to Tripoli in the Middle Ages.

 The Church of Santa Maria degli Angeli (Our Lady of the Angels) in the Old City - Medina of Tripoli was founded in 1645 and, with the permission of the Sultan of Constantinople, the Church of the Immaculate Conception was founded in Benghazi in 1858.

 Before World War II the number of Catholics increased in Libya due to its status as an Italian colony, but the Catholic Cathedral of Tripoli (built in the 1920s) was converted to a mosque in the 1990s by Muammar Gaddafi's regime.
 The other Catholic cathedral in Libya, the Benghazi Cathedral is under renovation as a stock exchange.

-Current
+21st century

+The Catholic population in Libya was estimated to number 100,000 in 2012 many of them are mostly of Italian and Maltese ancestry.
+In 2017 there were only 300 Catholics in Libya.
+In 2023, it is believed that there are less than 20,500 Catholics in the country.

-There are currently two Catholic churches in Libya, the Church of San Francesco in Tripoli (led until 2017 by Giovanni Innocenzo Martinelli) and the Maria Immacolata Parish Church in Benghazi, both of which are led by Franciscan priests from the Province of St. Paul the Apostle (Malta).
+There are two Catholic churches in Libya, the Church of San Francesco in Tripoli (led until 2017 by Giovanni Innocenzo Martinelli) and the Maria Immacolata Parish Church in Benghazi, both of which are led by Franciscan priests from the Province of St. Paul the Apostle (Malta).
 Each church is made up of "personal parishes" based on language, with each personal parish assigned its own priest.

-In 2017 there were only 300 Catholics in Libya.